Advertiser Disclosure

 Cons

-Why We Chose Live Oak For Best Business Savings Accounts
+Why We Chose Live Oak As The Best High-Yield Business Savings Accounts

-Live Oak is one of the only banks to land on our list of the best overall business banking options and on our list of the best high-yield business savings accounts.
-With no account minimums and an APY of 4.00% as of the time this post is published, Live Oak is a solid choice for businesses of all sizes looking for a savings account.
+Live Oak is one of the only banks to make it on our list of best online banks, best savings accounts, and best high-yield savings accounts.
+With no account minimums, an APY of 4.00%-5.40%, and up to $10 million in FDIC insurance, Live Oak is a solid choice for businesses of all sizes looking for a savings account.
+Live Oak Bank also sets itself apart by offering lending options as well, so that if you ever need additional business funds, you can operate through your existing business bank, which makes the loan application process easier.

-Live Oak’s APY of 4.00% on savings stands at 10 times the current average for savings.
+Live Oak’s APY of 4.00% on savings stands at x8, the current national average for savings.
+Interest is compounded daily.

 You can also open a certificate of deposit with Live Oak.
-The highest APY currently is 4.90% for a nine-month CD.
-Rates for other CDs range from 2.0% to 4.8%, depending on term length, with options from three months to five years.
+The APY range for CDs is from 2.00%-5.40% depending on the term length.

 Live Oak Savings Fees